 We use certified burn mangers and follow all federal and state regulations including providing the public with notices.
 It is important to let the public and our neighboring communities know that we will be conducting burns during Florida’s dry season.
-Our goal is to commence the burns during the week of February 4th through the beginning of June 2019.
+Our goal is to commence the burns during the week of January 17th through June 2021.
 Burns will only take place during appropriate weather conditions.

 Please note that all appropriate fire safety officials in the area are notified about the prescribed burns and support our efforts.